- Ag Docket

 The Tax Cuts and Jobs Act lowers the corporate income tax rate from a maximum rate of 35 percent to a flat rate of 21 percent.
 To ensure that other businesses weren’t left without a break, the Act also creates a new deduction, IRC § 199A, to apply to income earned from other business activities.
 The new deduction impacts millions of taxpayers, including those who operate a sole proprietorship, S corporation, or partnership and those who are members of a cooperative or have an interest in a real estate investment trust or a qualified publicly traded partnership.
 Despite its tremendous impact, § 199A is perhaps the most obscure provision in the new law.
 During the next several weeks we will address specific parts of this provision in separate posts.

-  Today, we will discuss an issue that has been flooding our mailboxes during the past week: the treatment of "qualified cooperative dividends," specifically how this new provision impacts farmers who market their commodities through a cooperative of which they are a member, as opposed to sell them to a non-cooperative buyer.
+Today, we will discuss an issue that has been flooding our mailboxes during the past week: the treatment of "qualified cooperative dividends," specifically how this new provision impacts farmers who market their commodities through a cooperative of which they are a patron, as opposed to sell them to a non-cooperative buyer.

 Without IRS guidance on this issue, it is impossible to know how these provisions will be interpreted.
 With that in mind, however, we’ll turn to the Code, doing our best to explain the new § 199A, as written.

 To understand the issue, we must first understand, at a general level, how the new § 199A deduction works.
 Keep in mind that the deduction is full of nuance and complexity.
 We will no doubt receive hundreds of pages of IRS guidance on this new deduction alone.

 But at its core, the § 199A deduction works like this (for purposes of the issues under discussion today):